showmethemodel/cfn-tool/README.md

       Ref: Val2
 ```

-## Templates, Packages, Build Steps, And Files
+## Templates, Packages, And Files

 Some CloudFormation resources (eg. [nested stacks][5], [Lambda functions][14])
 refer to other resources that must be uploaded to S3.
 The [`!Package`](#package)
 macro and associated convenience macros based on it are provided to make this
 easier.
-Arbitrary build steps can be executed to build the resource before
-parsing, zipping, and uploading to S3.

 ### `!Package`